solygambas/next-projects/07-property-pulse/README.md

 - adding social share buttons using react-share.
 - handling searches by location and property type.
 - implementing a messaging system that allows users to send, view, and manage messages, featuring message notifications.
+- managing pagination.
+- displaying images in a lightbox with react-photoswipe-gallery.
+- displaying featured properties.

 Based on [Next.js From Scratch](https://www.udemy.com/course/nextjs-from-scratch/) by Brad Traversy (2024).